Table of Contents:

 - The analyst has had experience with the termination of psychoanalytic treatment.
 This experience may include the handling analytically of an interruption or a premature ending of the analysis on the part of the patient based on circumstances largely not within the patient’s control or preference.
 In any case, it is expected that the analysis progressed to a late phase, preferably the termination phase.

-- The analyst has shown evidence of clinical immersion, conducting a minimum of four analytic treatments of adults at a frequency of at least four times a week over the five-year period prior to application, with a minimum of two cases per year during that period.
+- The analyst has shown evidence of clinical immersion, conducting a minimum of four analytic treatments of adults of different genders at a frequency of at least four times a week over the five-year period prior to application, with a minimum of two cases per year during that period.
 The total number of patient analytic hours since graduation needs to total 3000 hours.
 All control cases continued post-graduation, whether supervised or not, will count towards immersion, but two adult cases need to have started independently after graduation and continued for at least three years.

 Graduates of Child and Adolescent Psychoanalytic training programs can have one child or adolescent case that continued post graduation from the Adult program credited toward the 3000 hours of immersion.